AdaCore/spark2014/lrm/source/subprograms.rst

 .. centered:: **Verification Rules**

 A non-ghost output shall not depend on a ghost input.
-TBD: Is this rule implied by other rules?

 A ghost entity shall not be referenced